berkshelf/berkshelf/_includes/index.md

 Berkshelf was designed for iterating on cookbooks and applications quickly.
 [Vagrant](http://vagrantup.com) provides us with a way to spin up a virtual environment and configure it using a built-in Chef provisioner.
 If you have never used Vagrant before - stop now - read the Vagrant documentation and give it a try.
 Your cookbook development life is about to become 100% better.

 If you have used Vagrant before, READ ON!

+### Install the Berkshelf into Vagrant

+If you've installed Vagrant using one of the stand alone installers then you will need to install Berkshelf into Vagrant's Rubygems.

+    $ vagrant gem install berkshelf
+    Successfully installed berkshelf-1.2.0
+    1 gem installed

+You can skip this step if you've installed Vagrant using Rubygems.

 ### Berkshelf Vagrant plugin